 Sphinganine-1-phosphate (or dihydrosphingosine-1-phosphate) has also been found to bind to sphingosin-1-phosphate receptors, but its binding ability is less potent than that of its homologue (Tamama K et al., Biochem J 2001, 353, 139).
 That derivative has been shown to be involved in the stimulation of metalloproteinase 1 in association with tumor growth and metastasis (Bu SM et al., FASEB J 2006, 20, 184).

-Comprehensive reviews of sphingosine-1-phosphate and other sphingolipid mediators have been released (Fyrst H et al., Nature Chem Biol 2010, 6, 489; Hannun YA et al., Nature rev Mol Cell Biol 2008, 9, 139) and its important regulatory properties can be found in Biochimica (Moscow) and in papers by Hla T (Sem Cell Develop Biol 2004, 15, 513) and by Takuwa Y (Biochim Biophys Acta 2008, 1781, 483) and Ksiazek M (J Lipid Res 2015, 56, 1271).
+omprehensive reviews of sphingosine-1-phosphate and other sphingolipid mediators have been released (Fyrst H et al., Nature Chem Biol 2010, 6, 489; Hannun YA et al., Nature rev Mol Cell Biol 2008, 9, 139) and its important regulatory properties can be found in Biochimica (Moscow) and in papers by Hla T (Sem Cell Develop Biol 2004, 15, 513) and by Takuwa Y (Biochim Biophys Acta 2008, 1781, 483) and Ksiazek M (J Lipid Res 2015, 56, 1271).

-In plants, a role for sphingosine-1-phosphate has been shown in drought stress and stomacal guard cell closure, linking the phosphorylated lipid-derived signal to this calcium-mediated process (Ng C et al.,Nature 2001, 410, 596).
+(Ng C et al.,Nature 2001, 410, 596).
 Moreover, intracellular sphingosine-1-phosphate plays an important role as an intermediate of the sphingolipid-to-glycerophospholipid metabolic pathway (review in Kihara A, Biochim Biophys Acta 2014, 1841, 766).

 Sphingosine sulfates have been isolated from a marine sponge (Spirastrella abata) and were shown to exhibit significant cytotoxicity against tumor cell lines (Alam N et al., J Nat Prod 2002, 65, 944).
 Two homologue structures were elucidated, the carbon chain having either 17 or 18 carbon atoms, the sulfate group at the C-4 position and the double bond being at the C-6 position (instead of the C-4 position in the sphingosine molecule).